hanandika/adonis-mongodb-uri/README.md

   </a>
 </p>

-> AdonisJS Provider to use Mongodb
+> AdonisJS Provider to use Mongodb with replicaset,readPreference,maxStalenessSeconds and uri string capabilities

 ### 🏠 [Homepage](https://github.com/EduSantosBrito/adonis-mongodb#readme)